 - Be a high school graduate or equivalent;

-- Hold a valid motorcycle license (Class M) for at least one calendar year;
+- Held a valid motorcycle license (Class M) for at least one calendar year;

-- Have held a valid driver’s license for at least three previous consecutive years;
+- Held a valid driver’s license for at least three previous consecutive years;

-- Have a satisfactory driving record for the previous three consecutive years – no more than 3 points, no suspensions, revocations or a series of citations or convictions that indicate poor driving behavior;
+- Have a satisfactory driving record for the previous 3 consecutive years – no more than 3 points, with no suspensions or revocations;

 - Be in good health and be reasonably physically fit; and

-- Have not been convicted of a crime of moral turpitude (accepted applicants will be required to get a Federal Criminal Background Check usually through their sponsoring training center).
+- Have not been convicted of a crime of moral turpitude.
+Applicants will be required to get a Federal Criminal Background Check.

 6601 Ritchie Hwy, N.E.
 Room 102